andrzejlisek/TextPaintWeb/Readme_player.md

 ![](readme_pics/player/player3.png "")

-# Animation versus still picture
+# Still picture, text and animation

 The most ANSI files can be classified into three categories:

 * Still picture, which size is in the screen size \(usually 80x24 or 80x25\)\.
-* Still picture, which size exceedes the screen size vertically \(at the end of play, the bottom part is visible\)\.
+* Still picture or text, which size exceedes the screen size vertically \(at the end of play, the bottom part is visible\)\.
 * Animation created using ANSI/VTxxx commands\.

 There is no way to distinguisg there types, but animation player counts some operations, which allows to suppose \(but without sure\), what is the file kind: